vkc5/BBK-Hackathon/README.md

 -This hybrid approach ensures high security without compromising the user experience.

+-Environmental Analysis (User can sign in by taking a photo of a unique object).

 🚀 How It Works
 -User initiates login on the mobile application.